oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/04-capture-sql/capture-sql.md

 ## Task 2: Compare SQL Tuning Sets

-You can also collect statements directly from the Cursor Cache.
+You can also collect statements directly from the cursor cache.
 This is more resource intense but helpful in the case of OLTP applications.
 Be careful when you poll the cursor cache too frequently.

 You now have two SQL Tuning Sets:
 - One from cursor cache (good for OLTP-like workload)